 We all love our own little cozy corners of Westchester.
 There are so many things to do and see, places to eat, parks to visit.
-Who doesn’t love exploring the county and “finding” the kid-friendly gems!
+We love exploring the county and “finding” the kid-friendly gems!
+Even if you have lived here your entire life, you can still find new fun things to do all the time.
 It is our mom-bloggin’ duty to highlight some of those awesome places so that other moms can take advantage too!
 With each installment one or two new towns/cities will be highlighted to give you a glimpse into the awesomeness that is Westchester!
-Read all posts in our Spotlight on Westchester Series.
+Be sure to read all posts in our Spotlight on Westchester Series.

 Yorktown is the kind of small town idyll that I dreamed of as a city kid growing up in the crowded cement and brick tracts of my middle-class Queens neighborhood.
 It has the comfortable homes, manicured lawns, small-town storefronts, and friendly vibe of many a suburban town, but it has the benefit of being within driving distance of frequently-visited stores that are not in the town itself.

 Just off the main artery that is the Taconic, Yorktown is vast in terms of area covered, but it retains that small town feel.
 Go anywhere in Yorktown, and you are sure to bump into a neighbor, co-worker, teacher, fellow sports parent, cheer family, or local government representative.
 People in this town are close, communal, and helpful to one another.
 It is no accident that many of those that grew up in Yorktown have chosen to stay on to raise their own families.
 It is a wonderful place full of conveniences and activities, at every turn of the season.
 Let’s explore the best of what Yorktown has to offer: